-For the most part, this manual focuses on measures and legislative provisions aimed at fostering the Environmentally Sound Management (ESM) of hazardous wastes and other wastes through the control system.

-This manual seeks to enhance and build upon existing information and guidance related to general rules and legislative provisions to implement and enforce the Convention, with a view towards practically defining and outlining what needs to be in place to ensure a Party has the information and tools necessary to implement the Basel Convention and ensure ESM at a national level.
+This manual seeks to practically define and outline what needs to be in place to ensure a Party has the information and tools necessary to implement the Basel Convention and ensure ESM at a national level.
+It builds on current information and guidance on implementation and enforcement of the Convention.

 2. Target Audience